-After having arrived in Jonotla only one week before, the Himalayan Institute Mexico (HIM) start up team has successfully acquired a plot of land on which to begin its Energy Farming project.
-The one acre plot is only a twenty minute walk from the center of town, on a wedge of land between two roads.
-It is accessible by foot, car and horse, and its position in the midst of farmland makes it an optimal location for demonstrating sustainable agriculture techniques and hosting workshops for the local community.
+After having arrived in Jonotla only one week before, the Himalayan Institute Mexico (HIM) start-up team has successfully acquired a plot of land on which to begin its Energy Farming project.
+The one-acre plot is only a 20-minute walk from the center of town, on a wedge of land between two roads.
+It is accessible by foot, car, and horse, and its position in the midst of farmland makes it an optimal location for demonstrating sustainable agriculture techniques and hosting workshops for the local community.

-The Energy Farming demonstration plot was pure jungle when the HIM acquired it; it hadn’t been cultivated in over 15 years, so great trees, vines, shrubs, and a number of coffee bushes gone wild dominated the property.
-This long period of rest is an excellent starting point for the organic Energy Farming work, since it indicates a rich, stable soil that has been protected from erosion and free of chemical fertilizers and pesticides.
+The Energy Farming demonstration plot was pure jungle when HIM acquired it; it hadn’t been cultivated in over 15 years, so great trees, vines, shrubs, and a number of coffee bushes gone wild dominated the property.
+This long period of rest is an excellent starting point for the organic energy farming work, since it indicates a rich, stable soil that has been protected from erosion and is free of chemical fertilizers and pesticides.

-After receiving a walking tour of the land, a local farmer was hired to organize a team to help with the site preparation including removal and mulching of shrubs and weedy underbrush.
+After receiving a walking tour of the land, a local farmer was hired to organize a team to help with the site preparation, including the removal and mulching of shrubs and weedy underbrush.

-In order to maintain the land’s natural integrity and to keep it protected, a 4 meter buffer zone of uncut forest was preserved around the perimeter of the land.
+In order to maintain the land’s natural integrity and to keep it protected, a four-meter buffer zone of uncut forest was preserved around the perimeter of the land.
 Large trees, traditional medicinal plants, and some of the coffee bushes were left standing.
-The plant debris will serve to enrich the plot, with branches pruned from the trees becoming fenceposts and terracing supports, and leaves and shrubs serving as the foundation for the first compost piles.
+The plant debris will serve to enrich the plot, with branches pruned from the trees becoming fence posts and terracing supports, and leaves and shrubs serving as the foundation for the first compost piles.